-However, just like any other holistic option, it is always important to check with a qualified veterinarian before adding any health supplement to your dog’s diet.
+However, just like any other holistic option, it is always important to check with a qualified veterinarian before adding any health supplement to your pet diet.

 We only want the best when it comes to the food and medicines we give to our pups.
-When deciding on the best coconut oil for dogs always go for virgin coconut oil, preferably organic and sold in a glass jar.
-Some of the coconut oils found in the supermarket are refined, bleached and deodorized.
+When picking the best coconut oil for dogs always go for organic, virgin coconut oil, preferably in a glass jar.
+You will find some coconut oils in the supermarket that are refined, bleached and deodorized.
 Meaning that they take out all the good things naturally found in the coconut.
 When feeding your dog coconut oil, it is best to avoid RBD products because the chemical processing removes a huge chunk of the nutritional and therapeutic value.

 Charisa Antigua and Carmina O’Connor, founders of CocoTherapy, always stress the importance of using all-natural, untreated coconut oil.
 Dedicated to using only the highest quality ingredients, Cocotherapy sources 100% USDA certified organic, cold-pressed coconut oil from their family coconut farm in the Philippines.
-Bottled from one of the best sources of coconut available and processed with care, it is some of the highest quality coconut oil you can give your pets.
-Their customers can definitely tell the difference in both taste and quality.
-The commitment they have to making products through all-natural processes is one of the main reasons so many pet parents turn to CocoTherapy for their coconut needs.
+Bottled from one of the best sources of coconut available, it is some of the highest quality coconut oil you can give your pets.
+Customers can definitely differentiate the superior taste and quality.
+Their commitment to making products through all-natural processes is one of the main reasons so many pet parents turn to CocoTherapy for their coconut needs.

 They started this business because they wanted to find a better way to treat their pet’s recurring conditions.
-One of their pets, a Yorkie named Violet, had dealt with allergies all her life.
-She was taking Prednisone to help manage her allergies, but due to adverse reactions to the medication, they needed to find a better alternative to the traditional treatment plan.
+One of their pets, a Yorkie named Violet, had terrible, lifelong allergies.
+She was taking Prednisone to help manage, but due to adverse reactions to the medication, they needed to find a better alternative.
 By introducing coconut into her diet, she was able to manage and almost eliminate the itchy and irritating symptoms of her allergies.

-Maggie, another one of CocoTherapy’s original customers, was diagnosed with a condition called “Borderline Hypothyroidism”, meaning that she was suffering from a weak thyroid system but it wasn’t severe enough to register as full Hypothyroidism.
+Maggie, another one of CocoTherapy’s original customers, had a condition called “Borderline Hypothyroidism”, meaning that she was suffering from a weak thyroid system but it wasn’t severe enough to register as full Hypothyroidism.
 As the concerned pet parents that they are, they wanted to avoid subjecting Maggie to the full 30-day thyroid supplement treatment.
 This thyroid treatment risks elevating a pup’s thyroxine levels too high, which can then cause damage to other organs.
-Since coconut oil is said to support healthy thyroid functions, and with the guidance of their holistic vet, Charisa and Carmina decide to give it a try.
+Since coconut oil supports healthy thyroid functions, and with the guidance of their holistic vet, Charisa and Carmina decide to give it a try.
 After adding coconut oil to her diet, they can happily report that Maggie’s thyroid levels are now under control.